Things to do in London in 7 days

 The penultimate day of your trip will begin in one of the city's most colorful neighborhoods, Notting Hill, and end with a visit to one of London's many shows.

 Although it became famous around the world for the movie that bore his name, Notting Hill was already known for its colorful and carnivals held there.
 This party is, without discussion, one of the best things to do if you are in London in August.

-Its most famous street is Portobello Road, which crosses the neighborhood almost completely.
-The best day to make this visit is Saturday, as that day is installed one of the most complete markets in the city.
+Its best known street is Portobello Road, which crosses the neighborhood almost completely.
+The best day to make this visit is Saturday, as that day is installed one of the most complete flea markets in the city.

 Undoubtedly, the Madame Tussauds museum presents the best wax figures from around the world.

-In this museum you will see realistic wax figures of thousands of famous people from all over the world, from athletes to great protagonists of history, from actors to scientists.
+In this museum you will see realistic wax figures of thousands of famous people from around the world, from athletes to great protagonists of history, through actors or scientists.

-In the afternoon it is a good time to walk around the Covent Garden area and soak up the special atmosphere that characterizes it.
+In the afternoon is a good time to walk around the area of Covent Garden and catch the special atmosphere that characterizes it.
 Here there was an old flower market and today you will find numerous street artists, restaurants, pubs and food stalls.